-Thermal mass is very important referred to the high heat capacity, materials that can absorb heat, store it and release it later.
-In his research he concluded that floors of a building can store thermal energy and help in the regulation of indoor temperatures by absorbing and progressively releasing the heat gained through both external and internal means.
-The research work of conducted in university of Florida recommended the increased airflow by designing raised floors.
-Raising the floor slab actually reduces the computed energy savings and the insulation for the floor slab is beneficial, maximum 1m stripe of the perimeter below the floor slab should be insulated to facilitate heat transfer to the soil in summertime [11].
+Thermal mass is very important with reference to the high heat capacity materials that can absorb heat, store it and release it later.
+In his research, he concluded that the floors of a building can store thermal energy and help in the regulation of indoor temperatures by absorbing and progressively releasing the heat gained through both external and internal means.
+The research work conducted in the University of Florida recommended an increased airflow by designing raised floors.
+Raising the floor slab actually reduces the computed energy savings and insulation is beneficial for the floor slab.
+A maximum of 1m stripe of the perimeter below the floor slab should be insulated to facilitate the heat transfer to the soil in summertime [11].

 METHODOLOGY

-In this research first of all we had selected an educational building and then building was studied with different aspects including passive and active techniques, planning and design.
-These aspects were analyzed and results were evaluated.
-Different construction materials were identified, surveyed and analyzed in making of the effective building envelope.
-After studying the building, Autodesk Ecotect 2011 was used for thermal performances of the building.
-We made different cases for building with different materials and then analyzed it using Autodesk Ecotect 2011 and concluded the results.
+In this research, first of all we selected an educational building and then different aspects of the building were studied including passive and active techniques, planning and design.
+These aspects were analyzed and the results were evaluated.
+Different construction materials used in making of the effective building envelope were identified, surveyed and analyzed.
+After studying the building, Autodesk Ecotect 2011 was used to gauge the thermal performance of the building.
+We made different cases for building with different materials, analyzed it using Autodesk Ecotect 2011 and concluded the results.

 CASE STUDY OF BUILDING

-Case study building was computer engineering department which is located in Bahuddin Zakriya University Multan, Punjab, Pakistan.

-Total area of building is 11300 sq-ft.
-It is double storey building with 6 class room, 3 labs, 1 kitchen, store, combined bathroom, central courtyard at each storey.
-No sun shade are provided on windows materials are shown in table 1.
+The building in this case study was computer engineering department located in Bahuddin Zakriya University Multan, Punjab, Pakistan.
+The total area of building is 11300 sq-ft.
+It is a double story building with 6 class rooms, 3 labs, 1 kitchen, store, combined bathroom, and central courtyard at each story.
+Sunshades are not provided on windows and their material is shown in table 1.

 Selected Case Study Building